Gathering Data#

 This is a

-of regular expressions.
+listof regular expressions.
 Files with absolute paths matching any of the regular expressions will not be collected.
-IfLANGSEARCH_FILE_SPIDER_FOLLOW_SYMLINKS
+IfLANGSEARCH_FILE_SPIDER_FOLLOW_SYMLINKSisTrue, the matching is done against the resolved absolute path.
+This setting has precedence overLANGSEARCH_FILE_SPIDER_ALLOW.The default behavior is to deny nothing.

 Here is an example setting for indexing all the Python files under a Python project.